Best image sizes for websites in 2026

 Using another page’s images can harm your SEO efforts if you’re unauthorized to use it.
 The website can give you a takedown notice or report you to Google for copyright infringement.
 However, if you have permission to use it and have optimized it according to best image SEO practices, then your SEO won’t be harmed.

-The standard screen resolutions are between 1024 x 768 px and 1920 x 1080 px on desktop.
-On mobile, it can be between 360 x 640 px and 414 x 896 px.
+Websites don’t follow a single size but instead adapt to different screen resolutions.
+For desktop, the most popular resolution is 1920 x 1080 px.
+Meanwhile, on mobile, it can be between 360 x 640 px and 414 x 896 px.

 About the author